New Orleans Bucket List for Foodies

 Beignets

-Freshly fried dough dusted with powdered sugar, yum!
-As you may have guessed from neighborhood called “the French Quarter,” NOLA has many French influences, and that includes the New Orleans cuisine.
-One of the famous foods from France, Beignets, are now even the official doughnut of Louisiana.
+Freshly fried dough dusted with powdered sugar—YUM!
+As you may have guessed from a neighborhood called “the French Quarter,” NOLA has many French influences, and that includes the New Orleans cuisine.
+One of the famous foods from France, beignets, are now even the official doughnut of Louisiana.

 In New Orleans, beignets make a delicious French-style breakfast, snack, or dessert.
-Get your traditional New Orleans beignets at Cafe du Monde or Cafe Beignets.
+Get your traditional New Orleans beignets at Cafe du Monde or Cafe Beignet.

 Crab Beignets